Multi-document Summarization via Deep Learning Techniques: A Survey: Future research directions and open issues

-Currently, one of the problems of many existing deep learning based multi-document summarization models is they center on their simple concatenation of input documents into a flat sequence, which ignores the relations between documents.
-However, different from single document summarization, documents from the multi-document summarization task may contain the same, complementary or contradictory information with each other \cite{radev2000common}.
-Discovering cross-document relations, which assists models to extract salient information, improves the coherence and reduce redundancy of summaries\cite{li2020leveraging}, and provides a desirable solution for this problem.
-The research on capturing cross-document relations has begun to gain momentum in the past two years.
-One of the most widely studied topics in cross-document relations is \textsl{graphical models}, which can be easily combined with deep learning based models such as graph neural networks and Transformer models.
+Currently, many MDS models still center on simple concatenation of input documents into a flat sequence, ignoring cross-document relations.
+Unlike SDS, MDS input documents may contain redundant, complementary, or contradictory information \cite{radev2000common}.
+Discovering cross-document relations, which can assist models to extract salient information, improve the coherence and reduce redundancy of summaries\cite{li2020leveraging}.
+Research on capturing cross-document relations has begun to gain momentum in the past two years; one of the most widely studied topics is \textsl{graphical models}, which can easily be combined with deep learning based models such as graph neural networks and Transformer models.
 Several existing works indicate the efficacy of graph-based deep learning models in capturing semantic-rich and syntactic-rich representation and generating high-quality summaries \cite{wang2020heterogeneous, yasunaga2019scisummnet, li2020leveraging, yasunaga2017graph}.
-To this end, a promising direction would be designing a better mechanism to capture cross-document relations, possibly introduce different graph structures into the attention mechanism in deep learning based models.
+To this end, a promising and important direction would be to design a better mechanism to introduce different graph structures \cite{christensen2013towards} or linguistic knowledge \cite{bing2015abstractive, ma2021incorporating}, possibly into the attention mechanism in deep learning based models, to capture cross-document relations and to facilitate summarization.